 When available, the chart below will include the male to female percentage among California Institute of the Arts' undergraduate students.

-The disparity between the counts of men and women at California Institute of the Arts is on par with the national average.
+The disparity between the counts of men and women at California Institute of the Arts is lower than the national average.

 When available, the chart below will include the male to female percentage among California Institute of the Arts' faculty.

 The ratio of male to female faculty at California Institute of the Arts is excellent.

 About 58.1% of the students attending California Institute of the Arts come from within California.
 California Institute of the Arts' level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #365.